sidharthv96/blog/content/posts/payment.md

 So I tried this out and it worked seamlessly!
 Now my bank will issue the FIRC as they are doing the conversion.

-Until Revolut comes to India with their borderless account, this seems like the best choice.
+Until Revolut comes to India with their borderless account, this seems like the best choice (legally 😉).